pullashradha/BandTracker/README.md

   * Repeat the above steps to import the test database
 * Test the program:
   * Type following command into PowerShell > dnx test
-  * All tests should be passing, if not run dnx test again
+  * All tests should be passing, if not run dnx test again.
+Otherwise fix the errors before launching the program on the browser
 * View the web page:
   * Type following command into PowerShell > dnx kestrel
   * Open Chrome and type in the following address: localhost:5004